hantswilliams/dashboard-builder/docs/tutorials/mini-tutorial-plotly.md

 ##### 3.2.
 Crafting the Plotly Visualization

 With the input data procured, you'll now configure the Plotly visualization.
 This segment deciphers the user's selection, determines coloring conditions, and structures the chart.
+This part below is *vanilla python - you are creating a plotly chart just like you normally would.*

 ```python
     # Extract the user's choice from the input group.